 (Absolute Tracker and Absolute Arm)

 A laser scanner works by capturing 2D scan lines from the part surface.
 To provide a final 3D point-cloud to the user, this 2D information from the scanner must be combined with positional data that locates it in 3D space.
 This positional data comes from a ‘positioner’, which generally carries the scanner around the part.
-Examples of positioners include articulated arms and laser trackers.
-The Absolute Scanner AS1 is the first scanner on the market that is compatible with multiple positioners, so that it can be swapped between laser tracker and portable measuring arm systems on the fly.
+Examples of positioners include articulated arms, laser trackers and CMMs.
+The Absolute Scanner AS1 was the first scanner on the market that is compatible with multiple positioners, so that it can be swapped between laser tracker and portable measuring arm systems on the fly.

 Laser trackers are portable systems able to accurately measure 3D points over large distances in any environment.
 Hexagon’s range of laser trackers are known as Absolute Tracker systems, named for the Absolute Encoders that ensure their high performance.
 They can be used to inspect parts from a size of just a few centimetres up to a those with a measurement volume of 160 metres in diameter.
 A laser tracker’s strength is on medium-to-large-sized objects like car bodies, railway bogies or coaches, aerospace frames and energy turbines.